rlayers/pawpaw/README.md

 # Pawpaw  [![High Performance Text Segmentation, Parsing, & Query][byline-img]][repo]

-Pawpaw is a high performance parsing & text segmentation framework that allows you to quickly and easily build complex, pipelined parsers.
-Segments are automatically organized into tree graphs that can be serialized, traversed, and searched using a powerful structured query language called *plumule*.
+Pawpaw is a high-performance framework for parsing and text segmentation.
+The segments it generates are automatically organized into tree graphs, which can be easily serialized, traversed, and queried using a powerful structured query language called *plumule*.
+Creating a tree graph is simple — just provide spans, gaps, substrings, or even a regex/match object.
+Additionally, Pawpaw includes a flexible pipelining engine, enabling you to create complex, multi-step, rules-based text parsers.

 <img align="right" width="30%" height="30%" alt="Botanical Drawing: Asimina triloba: the American papaw" src="https://raw.githubusercontent.com/rlayers/pawpaw/master/images/pawpaw.png" />